Welcome to SUNY Schenectady

 - Students must be able to certify the availability of $24,700 (U.S. currency) per each 12 month period to support their cost of tuition, fees, books, room, board, and other living costs while in attendance at the College.

 - Health insurance coverage is required, and the cost of the premiums will be added

 to your student account.
-The fee schedule is:
+The fee schedule for the 2021-2022 school year is:

 Cost to Participant

 If you already have purchased comparable insurance, please submit proof to the Admissions Office.
 The College will then determine if your existing policy is comparable.
 If your policy is deemed to be comparable, then you will not be assessed the above charges.

 - International students are not eligible for any form of financial aid for attendance at SUNY Schenectady.
 Students attending the College on a student visa must pay non-resident tuition (double the resident tuition) regardless of the length of time that they have resided in New York State.
 (See section on Tuition and Fees in the catalog).

 - International students who entered the country with an F-1 Visa or who changed their immigration status to F-1 while in the United States are strongly recommended to report to the Division of Student Affairs (E222) every semester to assure maintenance of status.
 All F-1 students who transfer to SUNY Schenectady must also apply for an SCCC I-20 (certificate of eligibility) within 15 days of registering for classes.

 - Students are responsible for the SEVIS fees for F-1 students.